 How to answer: This question is essentially asking who you aim to be like.
 You may answer this question with a well-known figure or someone you know personally.
 In both instances talk in-depth about that person’s values and how it relates to their successes.
 Basing your answer solely on statistics about a person’s life or newsworthy achievements makes you seem strictly outcome-focused, showing weak emotional intelligence.
-The person you choose may rely on their excellent interpersonal skills or be known to work independently, however you should be aware that your interviewer will consider this factor and potentially make a judgement about your work preferences.
+The person you choose may rely on their excellent interpersonal skills or be known to work independently, however, you should be aware that your interviewer will consider this factor and potentially make a judgment about your work preferences.

 Q: Can you tell me about some of the positive relationships you formed at your last job?